About Community Service

 Each year offenders deliver an average of 148,000 hours of unpaid work to the community in Northern Ireland through a community service sentence.
 Community Service is one of the most successful court sentences in terms of preventing re-offending.
 Three out of four people who complete community service do not re-offend within one year.
 Some examples of community service work are environmental and conservation projects, painting and decorating, contributing to community clean-ups, working in animal shelters or assisting disabled people.
 The Community Service sentence enables offenders to pay back to the community for the harm they have caused.
 The work is either under the guidance of our supervisor or staff in the host organisation.

 To see examples of current and recent Community Service projects across Northern Ireland please visit our News section.
-You can also view our Community Service Strategy (PDF) or watch a video about Community Service.

 We can’t do this without your help!
 We need to know about projects you think we could work on.